solar panels for office buildings in Stoke-on-Trent

 Local cost data — what Stoke-on-Trent office occupiers pay for solar in 2026

-A typical Stoke-on-Trent office with 50-250 employees in a 2,000-6,000 sqm building pays £38,000 a year on grid electricity at current commercial fixed-contract rates.
-Larger HQ buildings in Festival Park — often 15,000-30,000 sqm — spend £150,000-£600,000+ annually.
-Serviced-office operators in Stoke-on-Trent typically pay £40-£80 per sqm in electricity on an inclusive-rent basis, recovering this through the gross-rent uplift over leased terms.
+A typical Stoke office with 50-250 staff in a 2,000-6,000 sqm building pays around £38,000 a year for grid electricity at current commercial fixed-contract rates — a little below the big-city average, reflecting the local market.
+Larger HQ buildings on the Etruria Valley or Trentham Lakes parks — 15,000-30,000 sqm — run to £150,000-£600,000+ annually.
+Serviced-office operators around Hanley and Festival Park typically pay £40-£80 per sqm on an inclusive-rent basis.

 Solar for Stoke-on-Trent office sub-types — sizing and economics

-Planning, MEES and ESG considerations specific to Stoke-on-Trent
+Planning, MEES and ESG specific to Stoke-on-Trent

 Postcodes covered across Stoke-on-Trent